berts-workshop/berts-workshop.github.io/_pages/call_for_papers.md

 ---

 We welcome researchers working in the field of time series analysis to submit their latest original research work to the NeurIPS 2025 workshop on **Recent Advances in Time Series Foundation Models:
-Have We Reached the BERT Moment?**.
+Have We Reached the BERT Moment?**

 ## Key Information